Celebrating independent bookstores since 1981

 - Produce programs and events that help independent bookstores and booksellers grow their knowledge base and their bottom line

 - Provide an environment for booksellers to maintain relationships and learn from one another and the greater industry throughout the year

 - Facilitate an ongoing forum for our industry members (publishers, wholesalers, distributors, sales reps, and others allied to the book industry) to connect to independent booksellers in our region

 - Celebrate and promote the innate value of independent bookstores, book culture, and local economies

 We are governed by a nine-member board of directors that includes seven booksellers and two representatives from the book industry.
 Board members serve three-year terms, while our four officers (president, vice president, treasurer, and secretary) serve two-year terms.
-Our paid staff includes an Executive Director and Operations Manager.
+Our paid staff includes an Executive Director and Production Manager.

 We envision a Midwest filled with a diverse array of thriving independent bookstores

 We strengthen independent bookstores throughout our region by creating learning and career-building opportunities, fostering a vital and supportive bookselling community, and advocating for the essential value independent bookstores bring to society